ondrong/home-monitor/README.md

 ## what it does

 - displays pictures from your webcams
+- provides full fledged DVR like system for all your cams
 - shows current temperature inside or outside your house
 - draws neat temperature line charts of various periods of time (day, week, month)
 - performs a livelihood test on your network devices by pinging a defined array of IP's